riverrun/openmaize/phoenix_new_openmaize.md

     mix ecto.setup

-## Customize the Phoenix app and run tests
+## Customize the Phoenix app

-    mix test
+If you ran the `mix openmaize.gen.phoenixauth` command with the `--confirm` option, you will need to edit the `lib/name_of_your_project/mailer.ex` file, using an email library of your choice.

 To see which routes are available, you can run `mix phoenix.routes`, and to start the server, run `mix phoenix.server`.
+For tests, run `mix test`.